1. What is 211?

 13. How does 211 deal with privacy concerns?

-All contact with 211 whether by email or online query is confidential.
+All contact with 211 whether by phone, text, email, web chat, or online search is confidential.
 No names or other personal information is collected.

 14. How will 211 Saskatchewan help those in communities with few services?